LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 The value is the number of samples in each class in that node.
 The impurity is a measure of the mix of classes in the node.
 A pure node has only 1 type of class and 0 impurity.
 More will be explained on this later.
-The split is the rule for determine which values go to the left or right child.
+The split is the rule for determining which values go to the left or right child.

 [UniversalBank_kaggle]: https://www.kaggle.com/sriharipramod/bank-loan-classification/